 An amazing summer full of fun and adventure with Kids' College is available at Galveston College.
-Students will encounter other thrill-seekers on their venture of fun and learning in our classes and camps.
+Students from six to twelve years of age will encounter other thrill-seekers on their venture of fun and learning in our classes and camps.
 Camps include sports, science, cheerleading, computers, speaking and performing arts.
-Classes include art, computers, dance, fitness, cooking, language, math, science and personal development.
+Classes include art, computers, dance, fitness, cooking, language, math, and science.